Spiral (2021 film): Soundtrack

-The soundtrack EP of the Spiral was created by rapper 21 Savage.
-It was released day-and-date with the film on May 14, 2021.
+The soundtrack EP of Spiral was created by rapper 21 Savage.
+It was released day-and-date with the film on May 14, 2021, through Slaughter Gang and Epic Records.
 It features guest appearances from 21 Savage's cousin, Young Nudy, Real Recognize Rio, 21 Lil Harold, SG Tip, Millie Go Lightly, Gunna, and Young Thug.
 It was produced by Kid Hazel, OZ, Turbo, and Taurus.
 The opening and title track of the EP was released as the lead single alongside its official music video on April 30, 2021.

 Home media

-Spiral was released on PVOD on June 1, 2021 in the United States and Canada.
+Spiral was released on PVOD on June 1, 2021, in the United States and Canada.
 The film streamed on Starz beginning October 8, 2021, in the United States.
 On July 13, 2021, the 4K Ultra HD, Blu-ray and DVD were released.

-The soundtrack EP of the film was created by rapper 21 Savage.
-It was released on May 14, 2021.
-It features guest appearances from 21 Savage's cousin, Young Nudy, Real Recognize Rio, 21 Lil Harold, SG Tip, Millie Go Lightly, Gunna, and Young Thug.
-It was produced by Kid Hazel, OZ, Turbo, and Taurus.
-The opening and title track of the EP was released as the lead single alongside its official music video on April 30, 2021.
-21 Savage was also the executive producer of the film's soundtrack.
+The film grossed $4.4 million in home sales.

 Reception

 Box office

 In the United States and Canada, Spiral was released against Those Who Wish Me Dead, Profile, and Finding You, and was projected to gross $10–15 million from 2,811 theaters in its opening weekend.
 The film made $3.7 million on its first day (including $750,000 from Thursday night previews), lowering projections to $9 million.
 It went on to debut to $8.8 million, topping the box office (the sixth time for the series) but marking the lowest opening weekend of the franchise.
 Audiences reported on were 56% male and 75% under the age of 35, with a positive response appearing more frequently along the East Coast of the United States.
 It remained in first place the following weekend, dropping 48% to $4.6 million.

 Spiral grossed $23.2 million in the United States and Canada, and $17.3 million in other territories, for a worldwide total of $40.6 million.